jhajek/Linux-text-book-part-1/Chapter-10/chapter-10.md

 ![*httpd.service*](images/Chapter-10/systemd/httpd-service.png "service")

 You can see the dependencies the httpd service needs and will only start if the targets listed in \[Unit\] under *After* have started--which makes sense.
 The command ```sudo systemctl show --property "Wants" httpd.service``` will show only the property from the unit file that you identify with __--property__.
 The *ExecStart* and *ExecReload* are called when you start and restart the service--which point to the absolute path to the Apache2 binary.
-The final value is when the service is installed it has a dependency of being in a mutil-user target--it obviously be used on a single user system.
+The final value is when the service is installed it has a dependency of being in a mutli-user target--it obviously be used on a single user system.

 #### Major systemd Components